icapps/flutter-beer-app/README.md

 You can add the password field in the same way.

-If you run this on a device with rounded corners, you will see that the input field is not entirely visible.
+If you run this on a device with rounded corners or notch, you will see that the input field is not entirely visible.
 To fix this, we can add a `SafeArea` widget.
 This widget ensures that the content is not covered by the device's status bar.
 Add a `SafeArea` between the Scaffold and Column widget to fix this:

 ```dart
 return Scaffold(